polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ## Creating your database

 Open the _"SQL"_ menu item in your dashboard, and click the _"Load"_ button.
-If you're using MySQL as your main database then choose _"babelfish"_ - If you're using SQL Server, choose _"northwind-simplified"_.
+If you're using MySQL as your main database then choose _"babelfish"_.
+If you're using SQL Server, choose _"northwind-simplified"_.
 Load the database script, and click the _"Execute"_ button.

 ![Creating your Babelfish database](https://servergardens.files.wordpress.com/2021/04/sql-editor.png)